Jubatian/rrpge-spec/specs/vid_arch.rst

-Adding the relative pointer and increments during the output of the line are constrained by the 64K * 32 bit Video RAM banks, and further by the partition size setting at 0xEE2.
+Adding the relative pointer and increments during the output of the line are constrained by the 64K * 32 bit Video RAM banks, and further by the partition size setting at 0xEE2 for each bank.
 The partition to work within is selected by the absolute address (or the previous address in relative mode).
 The address will wrap around to the beginning of the partition when passing it's boundary.

 Using the relative pointer mode eases implementing the scrolling of the layer since using it only a singe absolute address have to be written to affect